2danlin/hubppr-code/README.md

 indicating that there are three edges starting from node 0, and ending at 1, 2, and 3 respectively<br>

 ##Generate query
-./generate-query.sh dataset-name dataset-dir<br>
+$./generate-query.sh dataset-name dataset-dir<br>
-For instance, to generate query for dblp dataset, we then run the script as ./generate-query.sh dblp ./dataset/
+For instance, to generate query for dblp dataset, we then run the script as: <br>
+$./generate-query.sh dblp ./dataset/

 ## Hub selection
-./select-hub.sh dataset-name  dataset-dir<br>
+$./select-hub.sh dataset-name  dataset-dir<br>
-For instance, to geenrate hubs for dblp dataset, we then run the script as ./select-hub.sh dblp ./dataset/
+For instance, to geenrate hubs for dblp dataset, we then run the script as:<br>
+$./select-hub.sh dblp ./dataset/

 ## Build index for HubPPR

-./build-index.sh dataset-name dataset-dir<br>
+$./build-index.sh dataset-name dataset-dir<br>

 ##Run p2p query with HubPPR
-./run-hubppr.sh dataset-name dataset-dir<br>
+$./run-hubppr.sh dataset-name dataset-dir<br>

 ##Run top-k query with HubPPR
-./topk-hubppr.sh dataset-name dataset-dir k_size T_size<br>
+$./topk-hubppr.sh dataset-name dataset-dir k_size T_size<br>

 For instance, to test on dblp with k=8 and target set size |T| = 400, we run the following command:<br>
-./topk-hubppr.sh dblp ./dataset 8 400<br>
+$./topk-hubppr.sh dblp ./dataset 8 400<br>